 Declare the Minor

-The minor is for students who want to study a significant amount of Statistics and Probability at the upper division level.
+The minor is for students who want to study a significant amount of statistics and probability at the upper division level.
 It will provide them with formal recognition for their effort on their transcript, but not on their diploma.

 When are applications processed?

 Applications for students with prerequisites in progress are processed 2-3 Weeks after finals end.
 Applications for students who have completed all prerequisites are processed within 2 weeks or during a scheduled advising appointment (which ever is sooner).
 No applications are processed during the first 3 weeks of the fall and spring semesters.
+Students submitting their application the semester before their Expected Graduation Term should meet with a Statistics advisor by the end of RRR week to ensure that their application is fully processed and reflected in Calcentral before the Friday deadline.

 Frequently Asked Questions